swift-server/http/README.md

 # Swift Server Project HTTP APIs

-This is an early implementation of the Swift Server Project's HTTP APIs.
-This provides simple HTTP server on which rich web application frameworks can be built.
+:warning: This project is unmaintained experimental legacy code.
+It has been obsoleted by [SwiftNIO](https://github.com/apple/swift-nio) which contains the recommended HTTP API of the [Swift Server Work Group](https://swift.org/server/).

+It remains here for historical interest only.

 ## Getting Started